 Psychosynthesis is an approach to human development.
 It is both a theory and a practice where the focus is to achieve a synthesis, of the various parts of an individual's personality into a more cohesive self.
 That person can then function in a way that is more life-affirming and authentic.
 Private sessions in English, by a trained counsellor in the Vaud and Geneva areas - Nyon.

 Psychosynthesis is an in depth, integrative and compassionate therapeutic approach.
-Drawing on many major therapeutic disciplines and techniques, Psychosynthesis takes a holistic view into a person's inner experiences and their outer circumstances.
+Drawing on many major therapeutic disciplines and techniques, Psychosynthesis takes a transpersonal and holistic view into a person's inner experiences and their outer circumstances.

 The process, rather than being passive (where you are only listened to and received), is active, where both parties are engaged, you will be heard, understood and guided.
-The focus, is to achieve a coming together, of the various parts of your experience and personality into a more cohesive self.
+The focus, is to achieve a coming together of various parts of your experience such as; body, feelings, attitudes and behaviour and into a more harmonious and synthesised self.
 This can then allow you to live in a way that is more energetic, life-affirming, authentic and satisfying.

 In 1927, Robert Assagioli (a colleague and counterpart of Freud and Jung) criticised Freud and Psychoanalysis and founded Psychosynthesis.
 He aimed to bring something more to the healing professions than Psychoanalysis could.
+His focus was to achieve personal and spiritual synthesis, rather than analysis.
 He proposed that the purpose of psychological healing was to contact a deeper centre of identity (the Self) to nurture its unfoldment, while removing obstacles to its actualisation.
 He held a wide and deeply compassionate view of the human condition and devised numerous creative ways with which to discover an individual’s unique reality and address their needs.

 the need for meaning and purpose as being fundamental to well-being